 Having a secure video identification process in place makes it extremely difficult to commit any type of identity fraud.
 It is also a procedure that guarantees the highest level compliance.

 Video identification can also be referred to as:

 With all of these benefits, it’s no wonder that so many businesses are choosing to implement video identification security procedures.

 |video kyc or vkyc||video identity verification||video verification of identity|

 Video KYC is widely used throughout the financial services sector by institutions ranging from banks and lenders to ICO’s and cryptocurrency providers.

 An identity verification system based on video allows to maintain an excellent standard of trust and compliance, without compromising on user experience.

-You can, however keep in mind they are quite easy to spoof.
+You can, however keep in mind they might be easier to spoof.
 Because of that they don’t comply with higher level KYC and AML regulations.